 Apps have become the building blocks of the digital age.
 If the school uses learning apps, it might be worthwhile for you to take the time and play with them yourself.
 It is always fascinating to see just how far education has come from the days we were in school.

-This also gives you the opportunity to see how well the app is running on your child’s tablet.
+This also allows you to see how well the app is running on your child’s tablet.
 If it crashes frequently or is too slow, you should raise it with the IT department.

 Other teaching aids